Vancouver Art Gallery: Gathering place

 The front lawn and steps of the building has hosted a number of public gatherings and protests.
 The building serves as the monthly meeting spot for Vancouver's Critical Mass, as well as flash mobs, the Zombie Walk, pro-marijuana rallies, and numerous environmental demonstrations.
 The steps on both the Robson Street and Georgia Street sides of the building are popular gathering spots for protest rallies.
 The Georgia Street side is also a popular place in the summertime for people to relax or socialize.

-In February 12, 2007, the 2010 Olympic countdown clock was placed in the front lawn of the building.
+On February 12, 2007, the 2010 Olympic countdown clock was placed in the front lawn of the building.
 It was open for free for the public to see.
 The clock has since been disassembled after the games, with one half going to BC Place and the other to Whistler Village.

 In June 2021, Cheryle Gunargie created a vigil in honour of the unmarked remains of children discovered at the Kamloops Indian Residential School.
 The vigil consists of 215 pairs of shoes, one for each of the children whose remains were discovered.